Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Consistency in parameter estimation and model selection

 \end{proposition}

-Proposition~\ref{prop:rate_unif} shows that the uniform convergence rate is slower than $n^{1/2}$ if $\lambda^* \to \infty$, in which case it is also slower than the pointwise rate.
+Proposition~\ref{prop:rate_unif} shows that the uniform convergence rate is slower than $n^{1/2}$ if $\lambda^* \to \infty$.
 The fact that the uniform rate may differ from the pointwise one has been noted in \cite{PoetscherSchneider09}.

-Theorem~\ref{thm:asymp_dist} in Section~\ref{sec:asymp_dist} shows that the limit of $b_n(\betaAL - \beta_n)$ for certain sequences $\beta_n$ are non-zero, demonstrating that the uniform rate given in Proposition~\ref{prop:rate_unif} can indeed not be improved upon.
+Unless the estimator is inconsistent in parameter estimation, the uniform convergence from Proposition~\ref{prop:rate_unif} is slower than the pointwise one and can, indeed, not be improved upon.
+The latter statement is substantiated by Theorem~\ref{thm:asymp_dist} in Section~\ref{sec:asymp_dist}, which shows that the limit of $b_n(\betaAL - \beta_n)$ is non-zero for certain sequences $\beta_n$.

 \begin{theorem}[Consistency in parameter estimation] The following statements are equivalent.